asdf-vm/asdf-nodejs/README.md

 * `NODEJS_CONFIGURE_OPTIONS` - use only your configure options
 * `NODEJS_EXTRA_CONFIGURE_OPTIONS` - append these configure options along with ones that this plugin already uses
 * `NODEJS_CHECK_SIGNATURES` - `strict` is default.
 Other values are `no` and `yes`.
 Checks downloads against OpenPGP signatures from the Node.js release team.
+* `NODEJS_ORG_MIRROR` - official mirror `https://nodejs.org/dist/` is default.
+If you are in China, you can set it to `https://npm.taobao.org/mirrors/node/`.

 ### `.nvmrc` and `.node-version` files